Back to Blog

 Card testing attacks are similar to a Primary Account Number (PAN) enumeration attacks although there are significant differences which make Card Testing dramatically more damaging than PAN attacks.

-According to Privacy Today, a PAN attack begins when a malicious actor identifies an eCommerce website with unsophisticated rate limiting measures in place.
+A PAN attack begins when a malicious actor identifies an eCommerce website with unsophisticated rate limiting measures in place.
 Having found such a site, the attacker attempts to make low-dollar purchases to avoid triggering alerts.
 The attacker systematically inserts enumerated payment card values such as Primary Account Number (PAN), card verification value (CVV2), and expiration dates, hoping to derive valid numbers.
 Unless the attacker is detected and blocked, this process repeats until a working set of numbers are generated and the purchase succeeds.
 Using this procedure, an attacker can potentially obtain valid credit card credentials.

 In card testing attacks, malicious actors steal, or more often, purchase stolen credit card credentials from other cybercriminals or via the dark web.
 Armed with allegedly working credentials, attackers don’t need to systematically guess valid payment card numbers.
 They just need to see if the card is still operational, and card testing does exactly that.